ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Mouse Support

-Mouse support for tmux can be enabled with following command.
+Mouse support in tmux can be enabled with the following command.

 * `Ctrl-a : set -g mouse on`

-To turn mouse support on by default, include in `~/.tmux.conf` this line: `set -g mouse on`
+To turn mouse support on by default, include on a separate line of `~/.tmux.conf` this command: `set -g mouse on`

 ### Important keybindings for tmux